MicrosoftDocs/win32/desktop-src/shell/autoplay2k-using.md

 ---
-Description: 'When the Shell detects the insertion of new media or the attachment of a hot-plug device, the contents of the device or media are determined.
-AutoPlay, depending on its current settings, does one of the following.'
+Description: When the Shell detects the insertion of new media or the attachment of a hot-plug device, the contents of the device or media are determined.
+AutoPlay, depending on its current settings, does one of the following.
-title: Using and Configuring AutoPlay
+title: Using and Configuring AutoPlay ms.date: 05/31/2018 ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Using and Configuring AutoPlay